Bradford, Vikings blow out Bears 38-10 in finale

 LOOKING UP

-Two protesters spiced up the docile atmosphere by rappelling down from a bridge truss on the building's east end that stretches from the upper concourse to the roof, unfurling a banner decrying stadium sponsor U.S. Bank's alleged involvement in the bitterly disputed Dakota Access Pipeline project.
+A woman and a man in a Brett Favre Vikings jersey spiced up the docile atmosphere by rappelling down from a ridge truss on the building's east end that stretches from the upper concourse to the roof, unfurling a banner protesting the Dakota Access oil pipeline project .
+They were arrested for trespassing.

-One of them wore a Brett Favre Vikings jersey, and they both hung from their ropes for most of the afternoon while city police and firefighters strategized about their removal.
-Soon after the game ended, they voluntarily climbed up and peacefully left the perch.
+''Why wouldn't the season finish like that?''
+Bradford said. ''I think it's just been that kind of a year.''

-The Bears held two of their top edge rushers, OLBs Leonard Floyd (concussion) and Pernell McPhee (shoulder), out as expected.
+The Bears held out two of their top edge rushers, OLBs Leonard Floyd (concussion) and Pernell McPhee (shoulder), as expected.
 McPhee had four sacks in only nine games this season, and the rookie Floyd had seven sacks in just 12 games.

 The Vikings put Joe Berger at LG for Alex Boone (back) for their eighth different starting lineup combination on the offensive line this season.
+Then T.J.
+Clemmings (elbow) left with an injury in the first quarter and was replaced at LT by Rashod Hill, who made his NFL debut.
+Hill was the 12th player to see action for the Vikings along the front five this season.

 ---